Mauna Lani’s pair of courses are among the most fun, scenic and manicured in Hawai’i.

 With the addition of the new Mauna Lani, Auberge Resort Collection to the mix, both of these exquisite courses are sure to garner even greater national attention and several votes as the “best golf resort in the state.”

-Want to read more articles on the top travel destination in Nevada?
+Want to read more articles on the top travel around the world?
 Visit our TRAVEL BEYOND page.

 Colorado AvidGolfer Magazine is the state’s leading resource for golf and the lifestyle that surrounds it, publishing eight issues annually and proudly delivering daily content via coloradoavidgolfer.com.